 Deaths from asbestos-related ovarian cancer have increased from 72 deaths in 1990 to 114 deaths in 2019.
-It is estimated that 13% of all ovarian cancer deaths in Australia in 2019 were caused by past exposure to asbestos.

 Deaths from cancer of larynx are also relatively low compared to other asbestos-related diseases and the number of deaths from this disease have remained steady, with 47 deaths in 1990 and 48 deaths in 2019.